Harry Hutchens: Athletic career

 In 1920, American Olympic champion and writer Ellery Harding Clark declared that Harry Hutchens was "the greatest sprinter the world had ever seen."
 Hutchens is regarded by many observers as the greatest sprinter of the 19th century.
 Hutchens always ran from a standing start and set nine professional world records in all.
 His New York Times obituary claimed that he went unbeaten for 15 years.

 Hutchens ran 131.25 yards (120 m) in 12.2 seconds at the Sheffield Handicap in 1882 (the equivalent of 10.3 for 100 m).
 He was timed at 9.75 seconds for 100y in 1887.
 Hutchens ran 140 yards in 13.5 seconds in 1885.
 He ran 150 yards in 14.5 seconds in 1887.
 In 1885 he ran 350 yards (320 m) in 38.4 seconds.

 On 2 January 1884, Hutchens clocked 30.0 seconds for 300 yards (274 m) on the grass track at the Powderhall meet in Edinburgh, easing up.
 Doug Walker, the 1998 European 200 metre champion and European record holder for 300 metres, tried to beat Hutchen's time in 1999.
 He also ran in January in Edinburgh but only managed to run 30.05 seconds.
 After the race, Walker said "It was an amazing run, absolutely amazing.
 Apparently he (Hutchens) had his hands in the air, celebrating, from 30 yards out.
 Some runner."
 According to Edward Seldon Sears, Hutchens ran a time-trial in 29.5 seconds before the Powderhall race.

-In 1887 Hutchens was due to compete in "The Race of the Century", as the newspapers of the day billed the 120 yards world championship race between himself and Harry Gent.
+In 1887 Hutchens ran against the Aboriginal athlete Charles Samuels.
+In that same year Hutchens was due to compete in "The Race of the Century", as the newspapers of the day billed the 120 yards world championship race between himself and Harry Gent.
 Gent had emerged as a rival after running the equivalent of 9.7 for 100 yards to win the Sheffield Handicap.
 The Lillie Bridge stadium in London was packed with 15,000 spectators.
 The race did not take place because the bookmakers feared they would lose money.
 They discovered that Gent had secretly broken down in training.
 The two runners were bundled out of a side-entrance.
 "They stood over me in the dressing-room with open knives and bottles," Hutchens told The Sporting Life.
 "They swore they would murder me if I tried to run."
 When their non-appearance was announced, the crowd set fire to the stadium.
 This prompted the demise of pedestrianism, as the popular sport of racing for prize money was known in its 19th-century heyday.